MinaProtocol/mina/frontend/website/docs/troubleshooting.md

 If this happens, you can forward different ports, as long as they are unused by another application.
 Two things the keep in mind if you forward custom ports:

 - The UDP port forwarded has to be the next consecutive port from the TCP mapping.
-- When running Coda daemon commands in the next step, you'll need to add the flag `-external-port <TCP PORT>` passing in the TCP port forwarded.
+- When running Coda daemon commands in the next step, you'll need to add the flag `-external-port <custom-TCP-port>` passing in the TCP port forwarded.

 ### Manual port forwarding